data-solution-automation-engine/data-solution-framework/design-patterns/design-pattern-data-vault-hub.md

 # Design Pattern - Data Vault - Hub table

----
-**NOTE**
+> [!WARNING]

-This design pattern requires a major update to refresh the content.
+> This design pattern requires a major update to refresh the content.

----

 ## Purpose